Slow Shutter Cam App - take stunning long exposure photos. A review

 Using Slow Shutter Cam App

 Unless you can keep your hand still for several seconds, I strongly recommend using Slow Shutter Cam only with your iPhone mounted to a tripod.
-On my iPhone Photography overview page, you'll always see the current tripods I use with iPhone, like the Gorillapod for iPhone and the most current travel tripod I use.
+In my blog post about the best iPhone photo accessories you’ll see the tripods I use and rely on.

 Also, I encourage you to use a remote shutter to avoid camera shake and blurry photos when pressing the shutter release.
 If you have an Apple Watch, install the Slow Shutter Cam App on your Apple Watch, and you can use the Apple Watch as a remote shutter.
 Quite convenient.